-- Know where your business is going.
-If you’re a new business, define your mission (reason for existing), values, and vision (what you want your business to become).
+- Have a well-defined company mission.
+If you’re a new business, define your reason for existing and overall vision for what you want your business to become.
 If you’re an established business, look back on these things to make sure they’re still relevant and determine if you need to make adjustments.

 - Provide opportunities for employee development.
 Come up with some ways you can help your current employees develop in their role and talk to them about their potential to advance to new positions within the business.
 Some simple ways to encourage employee development are through webinars, conferences, trade shows, or LinkedIn Learning.
 Showing your employees that you care about their personal and career development gives them greater motivation.

 - Find people who fit.
 When you’re searching for new hires, look for people who not only have the skills and experience for the position but also share your business’s values and vision.
 Give candidates a chance to understand and see your culture during the application process.
 You want them to know what they could be becoming a part of.